Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Related Work

-In Table~\ref{table1}, we contrast our scanpath prediction method with existing representative ones in terms of the input format and modality, whether to rely on external algorithms, the sampling method for the next viewpoint, the prediction horizon, whether to specify ground-truth scanpaths, and the loss function.
-From the table, we see that most existing panoramic scanpath predictors work directly with the ERP format for computational simplicity.
-Like~\cite{xu2019predicting}, we choose to sample along the scanpath a sequence of 2D viewports as the visual input, and further project the scanpath onto each of the viewports for relative scanpath prediction, both of which are beneficial for mitigating geometric deformations induced by ERP.
-Moreover, nearly all panoramic scanpath predictors take a \textit{supervised learning} approach: first specify ground-truth scanpaths, and then adopt the MSE to quantify the prediction error, which essentially corresponds to sampling the next viewpoint by maximizing unimodal Gaussian likelihood.
+Table~\ref{table1} contrasts our scanpath predictor with existing representative ones in terms of the input format and modality, reliance on external algorithms, sampling method for the next viewpoint, prediction horizon, specification of ground-truth scanpaths, and loss function.
+It is clear that most existing panoramic scanpath predictors work directly with the ERP format for computational simplicity.
+Like~\cite{xu2019predicting}, we choose to sample a sequence of 2D viewports as the visual input, and further project the scanpath onto each of the viewports for relative scanpath prediction, both mitigating ERP-induced geometric deformations.
+Moreover, nearly all panoramic scanpath predictors take a \textit{supervised learning} approach: first specify ground-truth scanpaths, and then adopt MSE to quantify prediction errors, which is essentially equivalent to sampling the next viewpoint by maximizing unimodal Gaussian likelihood.
 Such a supervised learning formulation is limited to capturing the uncertainty and diversity of scanpaths.
-Interestingly, early work on planar scanpath prediction suggests taking an \textit{unsupervised learning} approach: first specify a parametric probability model of scanpaths, and then estimate the parameters by minimizing the negative log likelihood (NLL).
-In a similar spirit, we optimize a probability model of panomaric visual scanpaths, as specified by a product of \textit{discretized} GMMs, by minimizing the expected code length.
-The proposed sampling strategy is also different and physics-driven.
-Additionally, our method is end-to-end trainable, and does not rely on any external algorithms for visual feature analysis.
+Interestingly, early work on planar scanpath prediction suggests taking an \textit{unsupervised learning} approach: first specify a parametric probability model of scanpaths, and then estimate its parameters through negative log likelihood (NLL) minimization.
+In a similar spirit, we optimize a probability model of panoramic visual scanpaths, as specified by a product of \textit{discretized} GMMs, by minimizing their expected code length.
+Our sampling strategy is also different and physics-driven.
+Additionally, our method can be end-to-end optimized, and does not rely on any external algorithm for visual feature analysis.